kkinnear/zprint/doc/reference.md

 encountered will be returned in a vector which is the value of the key `:errors` in the map.

+Note that you can set this to `true` in a `;!zprint` directive, which will cause errors in `;!zprint` directives to be ignored if the other required conditions are met.
+However, the caller of `zprint-file-str` may not be prepared to handle any errors that appear in the output map!

 _____
 ## :list